kparekh01/weather-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+Follow instructions:

+* clone repository locally

+* master.key is necessary to decrypt credentials ( provided via email as this is simply a test repo)

+* copy the master key and place it inside of a file named `master.key` inside of the config folder( OK to create file and paste key if you do not have file)

-* Configuration
+* `bundle` the app

-* Database creation

-* Database initialization

-* How to run the test suite
+* run the local server .. `rails s`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* navigate to 'http://localhost:3000/app/weather' and enter your zip code

+* you should see the required results